redhat-developer/vscode-didact/README.md

 ## Link formatting

-The Didact webview is listening for link events and responds if a link starts with `didact:`.
+The Didact webview is listening for link events and responds if a link starts with `didact`.

+Examples:

+* `didact://?commandId=vscode.didact.scaffoldProject&srcFilePath='example/project.json'`
+* `didact://?commandId='vscode.openFolder'&projectFilePath='simpleGroovyProject/src/simple.groovy'&completion='Opened the simple.groovy file'`
+* `didact//?commandId='camelk.startintegration'&projectFilePath='simpleGroovyProject/src/simple.groovy'`

 All Didact links have the following qualities:

 * Starts with `didact:`
 * Then works in pairs
   * `commandId:your.vscode.command.id`
   * (optional) `projectFilePath:my/file/path` (assumes it's in the user's workspace, so has the workspace root prepended)
   * (optional) `srcFilePath:my/src/file/path` (assumes it's in the extension source, so prepends the extension `__dirname`)
+  * (optional) `completion:'my notification message'` (to provide a human readable message to the user upon task completion)
+  * (optional) `error:'my error message'` (to provide a human readable message to the user upon task error)
   * Note: projectFilePath and srcFilePath should be mutually exclusive

 ## Project JSON Structure